 The high school students serve as teachers in the nursery school.
 They work in different areas of the laboratory school such as dramatic play, blocks, art, math, manipulatives, science, reading, and writing.
 They also assume different responsibilities for planning and leadership during the year.
 The various responsibilities allow students to observe children in all types of tasks and assist them in developing a better understanding of the unique differences among children of similar ages.

-The preschool child is assisted in learning skills and also receives some work in identifying colors, numbers, letters, etc. while the primary emphasis is on the social development of the child.
-The philosophy of the program is directed toward helping children to become more independent, assisting children in forming relationships with peers and adults, exposing children to new and stimulating environments, and teaching children about the world.
+The preschool child is assisted in learning new skills and advancing their cognitive, physical, social and emotional development.
+The program helps children to become more independent, assists them with forming relationships with peers and adults, exposes children to new and stimulating environments, and get their first exposure to their life-long learning process.
 The nursery school activities will sometimes revolve around themes related to the child’s environment.
 Non religious holidays and seasonal activities are also included.

-The nursery school schedule is 9:30 to 11:30 on Wednesdays, Thursdays, and Fridays from early November until mid May.
-Applications will be accepted on a first come first served basis for children who have turned three by December 2018 and who will not enter kindergarten before September 2019.
+The nursery school schedule is 9:30 to 11:30 on Wednesdays, Thursdays, and Fridays from early November until mid-May.
+Applications will be accepted on a first come first served basis for children who have turned three by December 2019 and who will not enter kindergarten before September 2020.
 A waiting list will be maintained if necessary.
-Applications received for children who will turn 3 after December 2018 will only be considered for acceptance if the program is not fully enrolled on September 14, 2018 Children will be admitted at the discretion of the high school classroom teacher(s).
+Applications received for children who will turn 3 after December 2019 will only be considered for acceptance if the program is not fully enrolled on September 13, 2019 Children will be admitted at the discretion of the high school classroom teacher.

 The child must be toilet trained and not have any special needs in which a laboratory preschool would not be able to accommodate.